antw0n/universal-database-optimizer-notes/mongo.md

 # Packages

-The following packages were installed and later upgraded to version `4.10`
+The following packages were installed and later upgraded:
+- mongodb-org to `4.10`
+- mongodb-mms to `5.0.5`

 ```
 mongodb-mms/now 4.9.2.100.20210506T1323Z-1 amd64 [installed,local]